saish-vc/saish-vc/README.md

 ## Hi there 👋
 # 💫 About Me:
-working on iot projects <br>i need help with how to imply ai in real projects and a guide to help me through my carieer path
+working on iot project rn <br>i need help with how to imply ai in real projects and a guide to help me <br> !not looking for people with same frequency as me

 ## 🌐 Socials: